Harshani00/Portfolio_Tracker/README.md

 ---
 ### 2. Start the Frontend

-1.Open the terminal.
+1. Open the terminal.
-2.Navigate to the frontend folder:
+2. Navigate to the frontend folder:
 ```bash
 cd frontend
 ```